The Best TV Shows of 2021 (So Far)

 This groundbreaking limited series out of the UK starts off as a party.
 The first episode is a celebration of gay life, following three young men who come to London and eventually become flatmates in a dilapidated but loving home known as the Pink Palace.
 But even these ebullient moments are filled with dread.
 Russell T Davies, best known for creating Queer as Folk and rebooting Doctor Who, has made one of the definitive pieces of television about the AIDS crisis.
 It's not perfect—and many critics have noted how the show missteps by focusing on how its protagonists contract the virus—but in its messiness and brutality it's also teeming with honest emotion.
 It's a Sin is vital not because it chronicles a disease but because it chronicles the lives that were altered and cut short by that disease.—Esther Zuckerman

 Each episode of Netflix's new hit Lupin, a nimble caper series starring Omar Sy (The Intouchables) as gentleman thief Assane Diop, builds to the type of rug-pulling flashback that you might find at the end of an Ocean's movie.
 Disguises are ripped off; diamonds get pocketed; the dashing hero slips away, again.
-It's a classic heist-movie device that could get repetitive or predictable, but, through the mercifully fast-paced five episodes released so far (the second half of Season 1, picking up following part one's cliffhanger ending, arrives this summer), Lupin and its endlessly charming leading man execute each reveal with a high degree of finesse.
+It's a classic heist-movie device that could get repetitive or predictable but, through the mercifully fast-paced 10 episodes of a first season that began in January with Part 1 and concluded with June's Part 2, Lupin and its endlessly charming leading man execute each reveal with a high degree of finesse.
 With a show like this, getting fooled is half the fun.—Dan Jackson

 When Hazel (Cristin Milioti) runs away from her megalomaniacal tech bro husband Byron Gogol (Billy Magnussen) after being trapped for 10 years inside the simulated-nature campus of his company, she learns, to her terror and chagrin, that Byron has implanted her brain with his newest prototype, a chip that allows him to read her thoughts and see through her eyes as she tries to free herself from him.
 The darkly comedic show was adapted from Alissa Nutting's 2017 novel, and hilariously and irreverently examines the nature of love, human relationships, and the personhood of sex dolls.—Emma Stefansky